pierrepeterlongo/back_to_sequences/README.md

 Usage: back_to_sequences [OPTIONS] --in-kmers <IN_KMERS>

 Options:
+      --in-kmers <IN_KMERS>
+          Input fasta file containing the original kmers
+              Note: back_to_sequences considers the content as a set of kmers This means that a kmer is considered only once, even if it occurs multiple times in the file.
+              If the stranded option is not used (default), a kmer and its reverse complement are considered as the same kmer.
       --in-sequences <IN_SEQUENCES>
           Input fasta or fastq [.gz] file containing the original sequences (eg. reads).
               The stdin is used if not provided